LIANGQINGYUAN/Lyra/README.md

 # Dataset

-The data used in our paper is under `Lyra/data` folder.
+The dataset used in our paper is under `lyra_dataset` folder.

 # Leaderboard